The VISIR Upgrade Project

 August 12: The first VISIR re-commissioning run has ended.
 The optical quality of the new VISIR is superb, and all modifications including the new prism based low resolution spectroscopy work well.
 Offline and on-sky tests of the new modes (various flavours of coronagraphy and SAM-imaging) are very encouraging.

 However, VISIR is not yet ready for science operations.
 During the first re-commissioning run there were performance problems of the new Aquarius arrays read-out by the new NGC detector controller.
-In its present state the instrument does not meet the sensitivity expectations.
+There is no reason to believe that there is a fundamental problem here, but in its present state the instrument does not meet the sensitivity expectations.